kennyjoseph/tist_article/Readme.md

 This is in addition to all of the amazing libraries used in Java, Python and R and the use of the census API to pull down the demographic data.

-The code is unfortunately not explicitly runnable, both because I can't give away the data and because I used way too many relative paths that I haven't yet cleaned up nicely.
+The code is unfortunately not explicitly runnable because I can't give away the data and, possibly, because I used way too many absolute paths and I might have made a mistake cleaning them up .
  Apologies in advance, but I've done some work to make the code more readable.
  If you actually want to use pieces, shoot me an email and I can clarify.